WP-Busters/passwordless-wp/readme.md

 Passwordless WP is currently supported in Google Chrome, Mozilla Firefox, Microsoft Edge and Apple Safari web browsers on iOS 14 and BigSur, as well as Windows 10 and Android platforms.

+Passwordless WP requires HTTPS and SSL secure connection or localhost/127.0.0.1 environment.
+It supports only platform authenticator like Touch ID, Face ID, Windows Hello, Fingerprint and etc.

 # Trademark notices

 Registered trademarks and service marks are the property of their respective owners.